-No one has to tell you that fall is well and truly here.
-No matter where you live, temperatures are dropping, the days are getting shorter, and there’s an increasing chance of wind, rain, and even snow.
+No one has to tell you that autumn is on the way.
+No matter where you live, the days are getting shorter, the leaves are beginning to turn, temperatures are dropping, and in some areas the first frost or even snow has already dusted the ground.
 But that doesn’t mean you have to give up running or walking outdoors.
 Here’s how to stay safe and comfortable as the seasons change.

 Vary Your Routine

 Fall is many runners’ favorite season for good reason.
 Cooler temperatures allow you to up your game.
 And meanwhile the crowds disperse, leaving the trails and tracks to the hardier runners, hikers and walkers.
 Use this season to explore new parks and routes.
 And don’t forget to notice the changing colors.

 Check the tread on your running or walking shoes – is it holding up?
 Older shoes may wear down, leaving you vulnerable to slipping on soggy leaves.
 If you need new shoes, check out these tips for choosing the right shoes.

 Cooler temps make it easier to turn up the heat on your running or walking routine.
 After warming up, run slightly faster for five to 10 steps, then jog slowly for 10 steps.
 Repeat this four or five times, running slightly faster each time until you’re really sprinting.
 Finish with three to five minutes of walking to cool down.

 With the shortening days, you’re more likely to be running or walking at dawn or dusk.
 There are many ways to increase your visibility with clothing, accessories, and tools.
 Here’s a gear guide to help you see and be seen.